Cover letter

 teacher cover letter template

-This is another great example of color blocking, however the white background to the letter area ensures that there’s no readability issue with your cover letter.
-Customize this to fit your personal brand colors for a creative cover letter.
+This is another great example of color blocking.
+However, the white cover letter background ensures that your cover letter is easily read.
+Customize this to fit your personal brand colors for a creative cover letter design.

 Architect Cover Letter Template